steffenlarson/WorkBook/src/reflections/wk2/quiz2.md

 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+The SOLID principles are:
+S:
+O:
+L:
+I:
+D:

 ```
 **4.** Given this array: